Why Choose The Cochran Firm For Your Philadelphia Truck Accident Lawsuit?

 Truck accidents often result in severe injuries due to the size and force of these vehicles.
 Common injuries include:

-- Traumatic brain injuries (TBI): These can range from concussions to permanent brain damage.
+- Traumatic brain injuries (TBIs): These can range from concussions to permanent brain damage.
 Our brains are fragile – even minor impacts to the head can result in lasting damage.
 Serious brain injuries are among the biggest contributors to truck accident settlements, as related medical expenses can easily stretch into six-figure sums.
 Plus, if you’re unable to work because of your injuries, you may be entitled to income replacement benefits for the remainder of your working life.

 - Spinal cord injuries: Spinal trauma can result in full bodily paralysis (quadriplegia) in the most serious cases.
 Like brain trauma, spinal injury is among the leading contributors to large truck accident settlements.

 - Broken bones: Though not typically as serious as brain or spinal injuries, broken bones can be severely debilitating.
-We’ve had numerous clients who spent months in hospital and years out of full-time employment because of severe bone fractures.
+We’ve had numerous clients who spent months in the hospital and years out of full-time employment because of severe bone fractures.

 - Burns: These can occur in several ways in a truck accident scenario, including from fuel fires and road rash.